Address: Stamford Bridge, Fulham Road, London, SW6 1HS

 London is the epicentre of everything for entertainment, from concerts to musicals, plays, sightseeing, shopping and sport.

-It’s always a good idea to book London hotels well in advance, and especially so with a couple of major football games on at Wembley.
-But there are lots of cheap hotels in London to choose from!
+Hotels close by the stadium are seriously expensive so it’s always a good idea to book London hotels well in advance and especially.
+But there are lots of cheap quality hotels in London to choose from!

 Pubs and Grub